Genivia/ugrep/README.md

 while searching.
 Asynchronous IO is used for efficient concurrent searching and output.

-### Tests
+### Benchmarks

-The following tests span a range of practical use cases:
+The following benchmark tests span a range of practical use cases:

 Test | Command                                                          | Description
 ---- | ---------------------------------------------------------------- | -----------------------------------------------------